Course Descriptions 2024-2025

 Biblical Worldview

-One half year—2nd semester/0.5 credit.
+One half year, 2nd semester.
 Grades 9-12.
-(This course fulfills the Biblical Worldview requirement for graduation.)
+Fulfills the Biblical Worldview requirement for graduation.

-Assigned Reading: Reasons We Believe by Nathan Busenitz; Bitesize Theology by Peter Jeffery; Right Thinking in a World Gone Wrong by John MacArthur (ed.) and other selected materials.
+Assigned Reading: Reasons We Believe by Nathan Busenitz; Bitesize Theology by Peter Jeffery; Right Thinking for a Culture of Chaos by John MacArthur (ed.) and other selected materials.
 The instructor provides a list of other titles for further study.

 Bible Study Methods